Baidicoot/8-bit-risc-machine/README.md

 ## How to use
 Currently supported commands are:
 ```
-run - runs a .red file
+run - runs a .red or .rex file
 ```
 For an example try:
 ```